 I continued working with the author to build a new design, which was to the publisher’s liking.
 In addition to layout and CSS changes, I also made improvements to the small amount existing PHP code and added new PHP code to make the website more dynamic and more easily maintainable.
 A few years later, the website design was revised to enable high resolution comic pages to be displayed.
 I took the opportunity to update the CSS and markup to use better practices.

-In the end, I was able to implement all features of Minesweeper, as well as many features of the Explorer shell’s window management.
+In the end, I was able to implement all features of Minesweeper, as well as several features of the Explorer shell’s window management.
 This includes window movement, window stacking, and modal dialogs.
 If you’d like to try it out, I have a live version available here on my website.

-Since game rules—including ranking calculation—change every year, MARCStats was to be designed to be able to calculate match results and rankings dynamically based on an arbitrary configuration.
+Since game rules—including ranking calculation—change every year, MARCStats was to be designed to be able to calculate match results and rankings dynamically based on an arbitrary game configuration.

 In 2012 I was asked by a classmate to assist with the development of a piece of software for a client.
 In particular this involved refactoring and optimization of the software.